minhthu1012/KPMG-Virtual-Internship-DataAnalytics-Consulting/README.md

 Customer Addresses
 Transactions data in the past 3 months

-I decide to start the preliminary data exploration and identify ways to improve the quality of Sprocket Central Pty Ltd’s data.

 2. Task 1: Data Quality Assessment
 The client has asked to assess the quality of their data; as well as make recommendations on ways to clean the underlying data and mitigate these issues.